DEFINITIVE ELEMENTS OF THE RACE

 At a glance

 Riders will gather for this final day of racing with general classification honours all but decided.
 The stage win, though, is another thing entirely.
-Schwalbe Stage 6 is set to take the peloton south along King William Street and past the City of Adelaide Tour Village.
-They’ll turn at Gilles Street, then continue to cross the Torrens and take the sharp left on to War Memorial Drive.
-Montefiore Hill and its city vistas will feature before the descent back to King William Road and the start of another six-kilometre lap.
+Schwalbe Stage 6 is set to take the peloton south along King William Street close to North Terrace.
+They’ll turn just before the intersection of King William Street and North Terrace, then continue to cross the Torrens and take the sharp left on to War Memorial Drive.
+Montefiore Hill and its city vistas will feature before the peloton travels down Pennington Terrace and around the University Oval.
+They'll travel on the eastern side of War Memorial Drive before the descent back to King William Road and the start of another four-kilometre lap.

 Finish

-While there are no Ziptrak sprints or efex King of the Mountain climbs on this final day of racing, look for the peloton’s fastest riders to come to the front ahead of the finish.
-They’ll take the corner of Pennington Terrace and King William Road at speed before launching for the line.
+Look for the peloton’s fastest riders to come to the front ahead of the finish.
+They’ll take the corner of Pennington Terrace and King William Road at speed before launching for the finish line.

 Read our guide to the 2025 Women's Stages.